 Ongoing promotion suggests lithium batteries have more power.
 This is true.
 It does not, however, necessarily mean they have more energy.
 Energy enables work to be done.
 Power relates to how fast energy is used.
 For example, the energy needed to start a big 4WD is tiny.
 It’s about that drawn by a 5 watt LED in an hour.
 But that 5 watts is used in a second or two.
 Providing that demands a lot of power.

 Deep cycle batteries are no match for lithium’s ability to power such loads.
 But, if weight is no issue, a plus 300 amp hour AGM bank is adequate for RV use.
 It lacks LiFePO4’s potential power, but such power has no value unless needed.
 Why pay for power you don’t need?

-Lithium batteries in caravans and motorhomes – battery types
+Lithium batteries in travel trailers and motorhomes – battery types

 This LiFePO4 battery is claimed to chargeable good quality two-stage battery chargers, The battery management system (see below) is inbuilt.

 This graph shows the typical (per cell) voltage during discharge.
 That most probable for an RV is slightly above the blue line.
 (That shown by the red line is of extremely high constant discharge.
-It does not apply to caravan and motorhome use.)
+It does not apply to travel trailer and motorhome use.)

 Lithium batteries – available current

 Unlike a lead acid battery’s, LiFePO4 voltage remains almost constant.
 It is typically 13.1-12.9 volts for RV use.
 It drops steeply at 10% or so remaining.
 LiFePO4s suffer damage or a shorter lifespan if fully discharged.
 Some are ruined as a result.
 The depth of discharge must thus be limited.
 This is done by an associated battery management system.